skip to main content

 When you take out a cash advance, the credit card company doesn’t check or verify your credit score, as the money you borrow is coming from your credit card account.
 Credit card users withdraw the amount of cash they need, and the amount is charged to their credit card limit.

 Cash advances work similarly to installment loans, as they give you a lump sum of money, but they’re not the same.
-They don’t have a set end date or a particular monthly payment.
-Cash advances have more flexible repayment terms, as they can be repaid at the borrower’s preference.
+Cash advances don’t have a set end date or a particular monthly payment.
+They have more flexible repayment terms, as they can be repaid at the borrower’s preference.

 The cost of a cash advance (terms and fees)